dafydd2277/systemAdmin/kernel/README.md

 State:  S (sleeping)
 ```

-Now, what does the processes instruction look like while in this state?
+Now, what does the process's instruction stack look like while in this
-Well, you can find that out from the `/proc` pseudo-filesystem as well.
+state?
+Well, you can find that out from the `/proc` pseudo-filesystem
+as well.

 ```bash
 [ user@sandbox ~ ] $ sudo cat /proc/359297/stack